 Still.
 I am a person that occasionally shaves my legs.
 When I started my zero waste journey, switching away from plastic razors seemed like a simple, extremely effective way to get started.
 The EPA estimates that 2 billion razors are thrown away each year, so it’s critically important to move away from such an egregious waste area.

 Enter the safety razor.

 Safety razors are a more simple, durable type of razor.
-They can be bought very cheaply online while keeping quality, as it’s pretty hard to mess up stainless steel.
+You can buy them very cheaply online while keeping quality, as it’s pretty hard to mess up stainless steel.
 I bought the Van der Hagen brand from Target (about $15 with five blades included) and have been very happy for over a year.

 They are NOT terrifying instruments of torture that tear your skin apart or require cult-like devotion to ritual as some people like to threaten.
 In fact, I cut myself exactly as often on a safety razor as I did on any other razor.
-If you’re careful, shaving with a safety razor can be just like shaving with a disposable razor – minus all that destructive plastic waste.
+If you’re careful, shaving with a safety razor is just like shaving with a disposable razor.
+Minus all that destructive plastic waste.

 How much money/trash will I save shaving with a safety razor?

 I’m using myself as an example.
 For reference I shave once or twice every two weeks.
 Chances are you shave more frequently and your savings will be even greater.

 100 % disposable razors | Cost per year: a pack of 5 mid-range razors is $3.69, so a year’s worth would be approximately $8.90.
 Trash per year: 12 full razors, all plastic and unable to be recycled.
 Whatever additional plastic packaging they came in.